-1. While the secretary of state does not waive a late filing penalty, a foreign entity that has transacted business without registration for six or more years may be eligible to receive a cap on the amount of the late filing penalty (five calendar years) if the foreign entity:

-- a. is current on all taxes and fees owed to any Texas state agency; - b. can provide a certificate from the Texas Comptroller of Public Accounts stating that it is currently in good standing or an agency letter stating that the entity is tax-exempt or a passive entity; and - c. has not been contacted by this agency regarding its noncompliance with state registration requirements22 or been referred to the attorney general for further action.

-2. A foreign entity seeking a 5-year cap on a late filing fee penalty must have a stated beginning date of business that predates its submission by more than 5 years; should highlight its request for the 5-year cap in a separate cover letter, and provide the additional declarations and documentation noted above.

-3. A request to reduce or cap the late filing penalty under other circumstances should be submitted in writing.
-The request may be e-mailed to corphelp@sos.state.tx.us; faxed to (512) 475-2781, or mailed to P.O.
+- 1. While the secretary of state does not waive a late filing penalty, a foreign entity that has transacted business without registration for six or more years may be eligible to receive a cap on the amount of the late filing penalty (five calendar years) if the foreign entity: - a. is current on all taxes and fees owed to any Texas state agency; - b. can provide evidence from the Texas Comptroller of Public Accounts that its right to transact business is active or an agency letter stating that the entity is tax-exempt or a passive entity; and - c. has not been contacted by this agency regarding its noncompliance with state registration requirements24 or been referred to the attorney general for further action. - 2.
+A foreign entity seeking a 5-year cap on a late filing fee penalty must have a stated beginning date of business that predates its submission by more than 5 years; should highlight its request for the 5-year cap in a separate cover letter, and provide the additional declarations and documentation noted above. - 3.
+A request to reduce or cap the late filing penalty under other circumstances should be submitted in writing.
+The request may be e-mailed to corphelp@sos.texas.gov; faxed to (512) 475-2781, or mailed to P.O.
 Box 13697, Austin, Texas 78711-3697, Attn.
 Corporations Attorneys.
 The request will be reviewed by a member of the legal staff who will notify the entity or its attorney in writing of the determination.
-Matters that may be considered by the legal staff in connection with a request to cap or reduce late fees include:
+Matters that may be considered by the legal staff in connection with a request to cap or reduce late fees include: - a.

-- a.
 Whether additional time beyond the graceperiod granted was needed in order to correct or address the reasons for rejection or to obtain the execution of an application for registration; - b.
 Whether additional time was needed due to the occurrence of a natural disaster affecting the entity's ability to timely file or re-submit the application for registration; - c.
-Whether a filing error was made (e.g., the entity formed a domestic entity rather than registering the foreign filing entity) at the time the entity began to transact business in Texas; or - d.
+Whether a filing error was made (e.g., the entity formed a domestic entity rather than registering the foreign filing entity) at the time the entity began to transact business in Texas; or

+- d.
 Whether other extenuating circumstances exist that warrant a reduction to the late fees imposed.
-Ignorance of the law is not an extenuating circumstance.

-4. A foreign entity requesting consideration of a reduction to or cap on late fees imposed should be prepared to pay at least one year of late fees, even if the entity's request is granted.
+Ignorance of the law is not an extenuating circumstance. - 4.
+A foreign entity requesting consideration of a reduction to or cap on late fees imposed should be prepared to pay at least one year of late fees, even if the entity's request is granted.